imran-mind/javascript-notes/HtmlCSSPractices/HTML-CSS-Interview-que.md

   <span>
 ```

--What are self closing tag
+- What are self closing tag
 ```html
 <area />
 <base />